KanaszM/App_Fiscal-Document-Generator/README.md

 # App_Fiscal-Document-Generator

+## This Read-Me file is a work in progress...

 This application generates standard-Romanian form fiscal documents based on user input.
 Currently, the application is provided in the Romanian language only.